Talks Archive

 by Charles Freeman

-Date: Thursday 10 February 2011
+Date: Saturday 10 February 2024

 The achievements of the ancient Greeks form the cornerstone of modern Western civilisation.
 The entire course of ancient Greek history is traced across thousands of years, celebrating the incredible range of Greek achievement.